 The University’s financial records, policies, and procedures are subject to audit by both external and internal auditors.
 Internal audits are conducted by the Office of Hopkins Internal Audits (OHIA).
 An independent certified public accounting firm completes the external audit of the University’s financial statements.

 If your department is contacted by OHIA or an external agency to request an audit, immediately contact the KSAS Business Office.
 The Assistant Dean for Finance coordinates all audit activities

 As an educational research institution that also provides patient care, the University is heavily regulated and subject to audit coverage by federal and state agencies.
 These agencies sponsor research, provide financial aid to students, and pay for patient care.
 Related activities such as medical records retention, drug and environmental safety, or human subject and animal testing are also monitored and controlled.
 Occasionally, issues arise that may require external agencies to conduct on-site audits at the University.
 The University’s federal audit coverage is the responsibility of the Department of Health and Human Services, Office of Inspector General, the University’s federal cognizant agency.

 The Office of Hopkins Internal Audits (OHIA) serves all entities of the Johns Hopkins Enterprise, including, but not limited to, Johns Hopkins University, Johns Hopkins Health System and Johns Hopkins University Applied Physics Laboratory.
 Internal Auditing is defined as an independent appraisal function established within an organization to examine and evaluate its activities as a service to the organization.
-An important member of OHIA staff is a dedicated fraud investigator.

 The Office of Hopkins Internal Audits does an annual internal plan.
 The process can be found at http://www.jhu.edu/~ohia/planningprocess.html .
 If there are any functions in KSAS which are part of the annual plan, the Assistant Dean for Finance will notify the relevant staff.